Robert Agostinelli: Friends of Israel Initiative

 A delegation of the Friends of Israel Initiative, which included Agostinelli, met with President Shimon Peres at Beit HaNassi in Jerusalem in July 2011.
 The delegation included former Spanish Prime Minister José Aznar, former US Ambassador to the United Nations John R. Bolton, and Nobel Peace Prize laureate Lord David Trimble.
 The president held a working meeting with the group and presented an overview of the situation in Israel and the region at large.
 Agostinelli stated: "Israel is a fundamentally important part of the Western world.
 It is a democracy under fire, and we must be resolute in defence of its legitimacy."

 Personal life

-Agostinelli is based between New York City and Palm Beach, he maintains additional homes in London and Paris, all of which are interior designed by Jacques Grange.
+Agostinelli is based between New York City and Palm Beach, and he maintains additional homes in London and Paris, all of which have interiors designed by Jacques Grange.
 In 2014 Agostinelli reportedly purchased the first landmarked estate in Palm Beach known as "La Loma" built by Gustav Maass and John Volk, which was on the market for $14.5 million through Sotheby's International Realty and sold for $12 million.
 According to the Sunday Times Rich List 2015, Agostinelli is 'building a home in Henley-on-Thames.
 In 2017 The Sunday Times reported that Agostinelli spent £25 million on a home in South Kensington, London.
 He counts Nicolas Sarkozy, George W. Bush, Jeb Bush and José María Aznar as close friends.
-He is the father of the Swiss based artist Massimo Agostinelli.
+He is the father of the Swiss-based artist Massimo Agostinelli.
 He is married to Francesca Lana.